mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/advanced_color_selector.rst

 This determines the behavior of the widget as it becomes smaller.

 Change to Horizontal
     This'll arrange the shade selector horizontal to the main selector.
-Only works with the MyPaint shade selector Hide Shade Selector.
+Only works with the MyPaint shade selector.
+Hide Shade Selector.
     This hides the shade selector.
 Do nothing